Date Released: Cancelled

 Here is the leaked gameplay footage from January 2010.

 Here is the leaked gameplay footage from February 2013.
 According to a Obsidian developer, this may have been a test demo video that Obsidian sent to Sega.
 Most of the gameplay and mechanics were complete or near complete but the art and lighting were clearly not finished.
+According to creative director Josh Sawyer, the footage is one or two milestones behind what they accomplished and the game looked a lot better than what the video suggests.

 Here’s an animation reel from Danny Garnett who was a character animation on the game.